Lisa Bufano

 Lisa Bufano (October 20, 1972 – October 3, 2013) was an American interdisciplinary performance artist whose work incorporated elements of doll-making, fabric work, animation, and dance.

 Early life

-Born to Louis A. Bufano and Elizabeth "Betty" Bufano in 1972 in Bridgeport, Connecticut, Lisa graduated from Tufts University in 2003, and later from the School of the Museum of Fine Arts, Boston (SMFA).
+Born to Louis A. Bufano and Elizabeth "Betty" Bufano in 1972 in Bridgeport, Connecticut, Bufano graduated from Tufts University in 2003, and later from the School of the Museum of Fine Arts, Boston (SMFA) in 2003.
 A competitive gymnast as a child (and a go-go dancer in college), she became a bilateral below-the-knee and total finger-thumb amputee due to a life-threatening staphylococcus bacterial infection at the age of 21.

 Career

 After losing her lower legs and most of her fingers and thumbs, Bufano began her performance and dancing career when a professor at the University of Linz doing research on the lives of amputees discovered her web page and offered her a stipend to perform in Vienna.
 She toured from 2006 to 2010 with the AXIS Dance Company, performing works variously choreographed by Victoria Marks, Joe Goode, and Kate Weare to audiences in Austria, Croatia, Slovenia, and Canada, and performed to a packed house at the John F. Kennedy Center for the Performing Arts in a program honoring fellow amputee and dancer Homer Avila (featured in Modern Dance Videos) as well as at the Baryshnikov Arts Center and Judson Memorial Church, among other venues.

 Her dance work typically incorporated a variety of prosthetics and props (such as using wooden Queen Anne table legs as legs and arms), but also included segments where her unadorned body was the focus of the performance.
 According to Bufano she manipulated her body as a way to explore alternative locomotion (at age 34 she ran several miles a day on high-tech carbon fiber prosthetic legs), corporeal difference, her sexual identity (an aspect of her work which was of particular interest to the artistic LGBT community), and animation/manipulation, interests which led to many fruitful collaborations.